 The Lomo LC-A is a 35mm, point and shoot camera.
 Manufactured by LOMO between 1984 and 2005.

-It lends itself to high contrast, presumably due to the way the lens is coated and arranged. this leads to very defined tones in black and white images.
-In colour images this creates highly saturated colour .
+It lends itself to high contrast due to the way the lens is coated and arranged.
+This leads to very defined, high contrast tones in black and white images and deeply saturated colour.